Chess960: FIDE World Championships 2019 and 2022

 On April 20, 2019, the first world championship in Fischer Random Chess officially recognized by FIDE was announced.
 It ended on November 2, 2019.
 In the finals, Wesley So defeated the former and four-time world chess champion Magnus Carlsen 13½–2½ (4 wins, 0 losses, 2 draws) to become the inaugural world Fischer Random Chess champion.

 In the announcement, FIDE president Arkady Dvorkovich commented: It is an unprecedented move that the International Chess Federation recognizes a new variety of chess, so this was a decision that required to be carefully thought out.
 But we believe that Fischer Random is a positive innovation: It injects new energies and enthusiasm into our game, but at the same time it doesn't mean a rupture with our classical chess and its tradition.
 It is probably for this reason that Fischer Random chess has won the favor of the chess community, including the top players and the world champion himself.
 FIDE couldn't be oblivious to that: It was time to embrace and incorporate this modality of chess.

 On August 19, 2022, the second world championship was announced for later in 2022, in Iceland.
 This is exactly half a century after the World Chess Championship 1972 held in Iceland between Fischer and Boris Spassky.
 On October 30, Hikaru Nakamura played the finals against Ian Nepomniachtchi, who had earlier knocked out Magnus Carlsen.
 Nakamura won in the armageddon after drawing the match 2–2.

 Freestyle Chess

 The eight-player Freestyle Chess G.O.A.T.
 Challenge was the first major Chess960 tournament that used classical chess time controls.
 It took place in Germany from February 9–16, 2024.
 Fischer Random world champion Nakamura was reportedly invited, but did not play in the event.
 Magnus Carlsen won the tournament by defeating Fabiano Caruana in the finals.

 Following the success of the first tournament, organizers Carlsen and Jan Henric Buettner launched the Freestyle Chess Grand Slam Tour in 2025, comprising five "Grand Slam" tournaments and one open tournament.
-The winner of the tour will be awarded the title of Freestyle Chess Champion.
+The winner of the tour, Magnus Carlsen, was awarded the title of Freestyle Chess Champion.

+The FIDE Freestyle Chess World Championship 2026 featured Carlsen, Levon Aronian, Fabiano Caruana, Vincent Keymer, Javokhir Sindarov, Arjun Erigaisi, Hans Niemann, and Nodirbek Abdusattorov.
+It took place February 13–15, 2026 with Carlsen defeating Caruana in the finals.

+The Grenke Freestyle Chess Open is an annual open tournament, held at Karlsruhe, Germany.
+The 2025 edition was part of the Freestyle Grand Slam Tour, and was won by Carlsen with a score of 9/9.
+Vincent Keymer won the 2026 edition ahead of Maxime Vachier-Lagrave on tiebreaks.